Peer Specialist Certification Program

 A Peer Advocate already demonstrates a high level of commitment to helping peers.
 The certification program will validate your skills and knowledge, increase your credibility in the behavioral health care industry, and support professional development.
 Certification also will strengthen your ability to compete for peer specialist employment.

 Peer Specialist Certification Waiver

-DMH accepts applications for a Peer Specialist Certification Waiver [PDF].
-An applicant may request the waiver of the requirement to complete any or all of the classroom work and the field practicum based upon prior coursework or certification as a peer specialist or equivalent granted by DMH or another jurisdiction, or based upon prior or current work experience.
+DBH accepts applications for a Peer Specialist Certification Waiver [PDF].
+An applicant may request the waiver of the requirement to complete any or all of the classroom work and the field practicum based upon prior coursework or certification as a peer specialist or equivalent granted by DBH or another jurisdiction, or based upon prior or current work experience.